Master of Science in Threat and Response Management

 Frequently Asked Questions

-Find frequently asked questions about UChicgo's Master's in Emergency Management degree below.
+Find frequently asked questions about The University of Chicago's master's in emergency management degree program below.
 Please contact our admissions team if you don't find the information you're seeking.

 How do my recommenders submit their letters?